SWI-Prolog/plweb-www/howto/http/HTMLParams.md

 In this page we learned linking dynamically generated pages together and passing parameters.
-The same infrastructure can of course be used to generate forms as we discuss in HTMLForms.txt.
+The same infrastructure can of course be used to generate forms as we discuss in HTMLForms.md.
 We also learned how to deal with reusability and maintenance by properly splitting the code and by referring to HTTP paths by the predicate that implements them rather than the exact location of the server.